-Mid North Coast Maintenance Dredging
+Mid North Coast, NSW - Maintenance Dredging

 Estuary entrances close up over time as a result of marine sands accumulating in the inland channels.
 To preserve the amenity of the creek, Dredging Solutions was engaged for the removal of accumulated sand banks within the waterway.